NamNV2496/go-coffee-shop/Readme.md

 Project structure

         1. authorization-service: for login/register authen, author
+        Accounts and passwords is:
+            - admin: admin
+            - counter: counter
+            - kitchen: kitchen
         2. counter-service: for receptionist to make order, find items and payment
         3. kitchen-service: kitchen process (in here I made it easily to view order and update finished order)
         4. product-service: manage all product of coffee store